catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    Do a manual installation using the entire disk.
    ```
    https://www.dragonflybsd.org/docs/handbook/Installation/#index3h1

+   Check that the /etc/fstab file looks something like this.
+(Disk ID withh be different matching dmesg).

 8) Provision Ethernet networking.
 Be sure to connect the RJ-45 Ethernet port on the laptop to a work/home router running DHCP.
    ```